mateusmaso/reactive-bank/README.md

 # reactive-bank

-This is project proposal for a bank API using reactive programming and ACID concurrent operations in memory.
+This is a proposal of a bank API written using reactive programming and ACID concurrent operations in memory.
 It exposes a web interface to the external world and it handle multiple requests concurrently.
 Bear in mind that this project was not meant to be ran in a distributed environment since it's data is kept locally without persistance guarantee after the process is killed.

 - Written in Java 8 using `Streams` and final objects for immutability.
 - Reactive programming with `ComputableFuture` in I/O blocking methods.